JakeKalstad/llm-pool/readme.md

 Integration with opensearch so I can index this stuff and effectively use it in workflows easily

-Minio to store the requests and responses into a file system for long term storage
+Minio to store the requests and responses into a file system for long term storage/history and being able to manage documents and files for using in workflows

 UI to see the requests and the queued requests and a place to start adding some reporting and statistics on API usage